 How to See Who RTd Your ContentAnita Kirkbride

-One of the downfalls to using a 3rd party dashboard as your everyday access point for Twitter is that it’s not always easy to tell who RTd your content.
+One of the downfalls to using a 3rd party dashboard as your everyday access point for Twitter is that it’s not always easy to see who RTd your content.
 If they’ve tagged @anitakirkbride then of course I’m going to see it pop up as a mention, but if they haven’t, it’s a little harder.

 Embeddable Tweets–What, Why and How bit.ly/XTHruY on the Twirp Communications blog today.